Sea (SE)

 Competitors offering e-commerce platforms include Amazon.com (NASDAQ:AMZN) and Alibaba (NYSE:BABA), and competitors offering digital gaming include Sony (TSE:6758) and Nintendo (TSE:7974).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Luckily, Sea’s sales grew at a solid 17.5% compounded annual growth rate over the last three years.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Over the last three years, Sea grew its sales at an impressive 20.4% compounded annual growth rate.
 Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.

 Sea Quarterly Revenue

-This quarter, Sea generated an excellent 29.6% year-on-year revenue growth rate, but its $4.84 billion of revenue fell short of Wall Street’s high expectations.
+This quarter, Sea reported wonderful year-on-year revenue growth of 36.5%, and its $5.99 billion of revenue exceeded Wall Street’s estimates by 6.1%.

-Looking ahead, sell-side analysts expect revenue to grow 22.8% over the next 12 months, an acceleration versus the last three years.
-This projection is eye-popping for a company of its scale and implies its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 18.8% over the next 12 months, a slight deceleration versus the last three years.
+We still think its growth trajectory is attractive given its scale and suggests the market is forecasting success for its products and services.

 6. Paying Users